 Feel free to break each spear by hand if desired.
 For a quicker method, take note of where your first spear broke.
 Bundle the rest of your asparagus spears together and slice them with a knife in the same spot.

 - 2 tablespoons parmesan cheese freshly grated

 - In a pan over high heat, bring salted water to a boil.
 Meanwhile, prepare your asparagus for blanching.
 Gently bend each asparagus spear until it breaks naturally (or, bend one spear, take note of where it breaks naturally, and slice the remainder with a knife in the same spot).
-Discard the woody ends, then slice reach spear in half.
+Discard the woody ends, then slice each spear into 1 to 2 inch pieces.

 - Once water is boiling, add asparagus and blanch for 2-3 minutes (depending on thickness).
 Test with a fork for your desired firmness.
 Remove from heat immediately and drain.

 - In a large bowl, add unsalted butter, lemon zest, salt, and pepper.
 Add hot asparagus and allow butter to melt.
 Toss to coat.

 - Sprinkle with Parmesan cheese and serve immediately.

 - Any cooked vegetables can be substituted for asparagus - skip to step three and toss vegetable of your choice in lemon butter mixture.

 - Freshly grated parmesan cheese is best for this recipe.
 Store bought parmesan cheeses (in a canister) often contain anti-clumping powders, which causes a grainy texture when cheese melts.